Thomas--F/BotTracker/README.md

 ```

 - the "extra Stats"-Feature is in "early developing".
 You can collect the data about the who, when and where, but there is currently no widget to display the data.

+And last but not least:
+I wrote BotTracker for my own needs but people ask me to make it public - so I put it online.
+It's free to use and I will support it as long as I can spend the time.
+But I will *not* activate a donation button.
+If someone is paying money, I fell like I have to support him.
+I want to work on this plugin beacute I want to and not because I have to.
+I hope you can unterstand that.